• Skip to primary navigation

 • Finally, dip the floured and egged chicken in the panko breadcrumbs.
 Press the chicken into the breadcrumbs so that the breadcrumbs stick and the chicken is evenly coated.
 Make sure there is no surface area without breadcrumbs.

-• Place the chicken in a single layer in your air fryer basket.
-Spray the top of the chicken with nonstick spray.
-Cook for 8 minutes on the first side.
+• Repeat this process with as many chicken pieces as can fit in your air fryer.
+Place the chicken in a single layer in your air fryer basket.
+Cook for 10 minutes on the first side.

 • Repeat steps 5-10 until all of the chicken katsu is cooked.
 Enjoy!